Skip to main content

 Change the proxy settings for the browser session.
 Browser instances only.

-# Using execute_action to change proxy
+# Using the low-level API to change proxy

 "type": "change_proxy",